 By 1970 I absolutely hated school and all I wanted to do was to run away but of course there was nowhere to run to.
 Geoff Neve decided that I needed to have something that would be mine, something I could take a pride in.
 He made me ‘Science Monitor’.
 My job was to look after the science trolley which had an array of items for carrying out science experiments.
 Looking back, this was a brilliant move.
 Here at last I felt special and I felt appreciated.
 The job actually required me to do very little, but it felt good all the same.

 This was when I developed an interest in Chemistry.
 Together with Nigel Aldridge we learnt how to mix up potassium nitrate, sulphur and charcoal to make gun powder.
 When we set a match to it, we were able to watch a very vigorous chemical reaction.
 Not quite a bang, but certainly a spectacular fizzle.
 The bangs came at Guy Fawkes each year (5 November) and we were all given firecrackers to let off and create mayhem with.
-There were lots of accidents.
+There were often accidents.
 My sister got very badly burnt in her face when her skyrocket took off sideways and glanced off her cheek.
 These days parents don’t seem to give fireworks to their small children.

 Nigel Aldridge was an interesting person.
 He had been brought up in New Plymouth but had also lived in the South Island.
 We were very impressed by this, as most of us had never been to the South Island.
 To us we thought of it as a foreign country.
 Nigel’s parents had split up and he was possibly the only other pupil who was being brought up by a solo mother.
 I remember going to play at his house and his mother was a very nice lady.